leticiaVega/18-01-19-python-novice-gapminder/_episodes/01-run-quit.md

 ## Interacting with python

-*   The python program that you have installed will by default act as something called an interpreter.
+*   The python program that you have installed will by default act as something called an *interpreter*.
 An interpreter takes text commands and runs them as you enter them - very handy for trying things out.

 *   You can now enter some code for python to run.
 Try: